Home » Articles » Kids » Get creative and grow eggheads at home

 Step 1

-Collect eggshell halves from breakfast and give them a washout.
-If you can try and crack them towards the top so you have lots of space for the soil.
+Collect eggshell halves from breakfast and wash any remnants of egg.
+Crack them towards the top so you have lots of space for the soil.
 Remove the inside lining of the shell.
 You can do this by simply rubbing it with your finger.
 Let them dry.
 Then gently make a hole in the bottom so the water can drain through and not collect.
 Twist your pin and it will eventually break through the shell.
-Don’t push it or it will crack.
+Try not to push it, or it will crack.

 Step 2